ESX-Brasil/esx_ambulancejob/README.md

 # Legal
 ### License
-esx_ambulancejob - ambulance script for fivem
+esx_ambulancejob - ESX for FiveM

-Copyright (C) 2015-2018 Jérémie N'gadi
+Copyright (C) 2015-2019 ESX-Brasil

 This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.